 A limited number of copies of Seeking Imperfection are available on clearance: only $2.00 plus shipping.
 Clearance copies are imperfect.
 Some have bent or torn covers, others have marked pages, many are dusty from being on display.
 All clearance sales are final and cannot be returned or refunded.

 Empowering Children in the age of Victoria's Secret

 In March 2013, after seeing an advertising campaign for Victoria's Secret that was targeted especially to younger female demographics and much too sexy, Evan Dolive, a concerned father and ordained minister, wrote an open letter calling for Victoria's Secret and other companies to view girls as human beings, not objects.

-Dolive didn't want his 15 minutes to be in vain.
-So he turned it into a labor of love—Seeking Imperfection, —a book that's grounded in biblical insights, stories, reflection questions, and prayers for anyone who believes in empowering children to grow up to value themselves for who they are.
+Dolive turned his 15 minutes of fame into a labor of love — Seeking Imperfection — a book that's grounded in biblical insights, stories, reflection questions, and prayers for anyone who believes in empowering children to grow up to value themselves for who they are.

 Evan M. Dolive is an ordained minister in the Christian Church (Disciples of Christ) and Associate Minister of Family Life at First Christian Church (Disciples of Christ) in Longview, Texas.
 He earned his M.Div. from Lexington Theological Seminary.
 Dolive has appeared on Headline News, Huffington Post Live, and CNN.
 In 2013, People.com named him one of the "top five coolest dads" on the Internet.
 Dolive is married to his high school sweetheart and has three children.
 His website: evandolive.com.